 - sensory issues such as being unable to tolerate a texture or taste in the mouth

 - feeding and swallowing disorders associated with medical conditions, ranging in severity and cause from gastroesophageal reflux to organ transplantation

 - feeding and swallowing disorders associated with developmental disorders such as autism

 - significant social or behavioral problems that impact eating

-- those ready for the transition from dependency on IV (total parental nutrition or TPN) or tube feeding for nutrition but are ready to eat by mouth
+- being ready for the transition from dependency on IV (total parental nutrition or TPN) or tube feeding for nutrition but are ready to eat by mouth

 - lack of progression to eating an adequate number of foods of various textures and/or food groups

 No matter what the cause, when infants and children have difficulty feeding and swallowing, it can create serious health problems.

 When a child comes to us with a feeding or swallowing issue, our first step is to evaluate his or her needs.
 That requires a team of experts, which may include:

 - Physician and/or nurse practitioner